cytomine/cytomine/docs/src/admin-guide/clusters/microk8s/installation.md

 ## Cytomine Configuration

-You can now proceed with the installation of the [Cytomine Community Edition](/admin-guide/ce/installation#installation).
+You can now proceed with the installation of [Cytomine](/admin-guide/ce/installation#installation).

-In the Cytomine Community Edition, you will have to provide two configurations for the App Engine in the `cytomine.template` file, namely `SCHEDULER_MASTER_URL` and `SCHEDULER_OAUTH_TOKEN`, which can be obtained by the following commands:
+In Cytomine, you will have to provide two configurations for the App Engine in the `cytomine.template` file, namely `SCHEDULER_MASTER_URL` and `SCHEDULER_OAUTH_TOKEN`, which can be obtained by the following commands:

 1. For the MicroK8s `SCHEDULER_MASTER_URL`: `microk8s.config | grep server`
 2. For the `SCHEDULER_OAUTH_TOKEN`: `microk8s kubectl create token default`